AlexSSD7/linsk/USAGE_WINDOWS.md

 This is an output of `lsblk` command Linsk ran for you under the VM's hood.

-You should ignore `vda` drive as this is the system drive you have the Alpine Linux installation on.
+You should ignore the `vda` drive as this is the system drive you have the Alpine Linux installation on.
 Assuming that you used raw device passthrough, commonly, `vdb` is going to be the drive you passed through.
 But please note that this may not always be the case, and you should inspect the output above and confirm that the partitions shown match your drive.

+**Having an LVM volume group behind an encrypted LUKS container?** Extra configuration is required.
+Please see the [Use an LVM volume group contained inside a LUKS volume](#use-an-lvm-volume-group-contained-inside-a-luks-volume) section.

 ## Step 3.
 Run Linsk